DennisGross/COOL-MC/README.md

 ## Model Checking Times and Limitations
 All experiments were executed on a NVIDIA GeForce GTX 1060 Mobile GPU, 8 GB RAM, and an Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz x 12.

+In the following table, we list the model-building and model-checking times for different trained policies.

 | Environment    | Constants                                                                        | Property Query                        | Property Result | Model Size | Model Building Time (s) | Model Checking Time (s) |
 |----------------|----------------------------------------------------------------------------------|---------------------------------------|--------|------------|-------------------------|-------------------------|